-Module 2: Working therapeutically with the Moon and its Nodes, Evolutionary Axis: Special Placements, Planetary Method (part 1)
+Module 2: Working therapeutically with the Moon and its Nodes, Evolutionary Axis: Special Placements, Determining Planetary Function (part 1)

-Module 3: Planetary Method (part 2), Moon Phases & Aspects, Evolutionary Transits & Progressions
+Module 3: Determining Planetary Function (part 2), Understanding Aspects Evolutionary, the Evolutionary Potential of Transits & Progressions

 Module 4 & 5 prepare for certification as therapeutic evolutionary astrologer